-Use the worksheets on the previous page to work out your net income or loss from your primary and non-primary production businesses this year, not including any noncommercial business losses deferred from a prior year.
+Use worksheets 7 and 8 on the previous page to work out your net income or loss from your primary and non-primary production businesses this year, not including any non-commercial business losses deferred from a prior year.

-STEP 1 Write the amount at (h) on worksheet 7 at B item P8 on page 3 of your schedule.
+STEP 1 Transfer the amount at (h) on worksheet 7 to B item P8 on page 3 of your schedule.
 Do not show cents.
 If the amount is a loss, print L in the box at the right of this amount.

-STEP 2 Write the amount at (p) on worksheet 8 at © item P8 on page 3 of your schedule.
+STEP 2 Transfer the amount at (p) on worksheet 8 to C item P8 on page 3 of your schedule.
 Do not show cents.
 If the amount is a loss, print L in the box at the right of this amount.

-STEP 3 Add B and C and write the answer in the adjacent Totals column.
-The amount shown should not include any non-commercial business losses deferred from a prior year (which are shown at D or E - see Deferred non-commercial business losses from a prior year on this page).
+STEP 3 Add B and C and write the total in the adjacent Totals column.
+The amount shown should not include any non-commercial business losses deferred from a prior year (which are shown at D or E - see Deferred non-commercial business losses from a prior year in the next column).

-If you made a loss from your business, print L in the box at the right of this amount.
+If you made a loss from your business, print ${\ensuremath{\mathsf{L}}}$ in the box at the right of this amount.